Securing Sun Fire Domains

 If you determine that your system requires some of the services and daemons disabled by the Solaris Security Toolkit, or you want to enable any of the inactive scripts available in the Solaris Security Toolkit, do so before executing the Solaris Security Toolkit.

-As discussed earlier in this article, the SMS 1.2 software provides new capabilities for securing the MAN network which are as follows:
+As described earlier in this article, the SMS 1.4 software provides capabilities for securing the MAN network, which are as follows:

-Disable all I1 IP traffic for one or more domains.
+Disable all I1 MAN IP traffic for one or more domains.

 Disabling all I1 IP traffic to domains can only be done on the SC.
-Refer to the BluePrint OnLine article titled "Securing Sun Fire 12K and 15K System Controllers, Updated for SMS 1.2" for details on how this is done.
+Refer to the BluePrint OnLine article titled "Securing Sun Fire 12K and 15K System Controllers" for details on how this is done.

 Disabling ARP on the MAN network can only be done for an entire chassis.
 It is not possible to make this change only for certain domains.
 It must be done on all domains having IP connectivity to the I1 network.